thecsw/mira/README.md

 For full documentation, please see the [Godoc page](https://godoc.org/github.com/thecsw/mira)

-MIRA is a Reddit Api Wrapper written in beautiful Go.
-This is a subproject of a bigger project MemeInvestor_bot.
+*mira* is a Reddit Api Wrapper written in beautiful Go.

-It is super simple to use the bot as we also provide you with simple but fully extensive structs.
-We utilize the best features of Go, such as closures, channels, goroutines, garbage collection, etc.
+It is super simple to use the bot as we also provide you with simple but fully extensive interfaces.
+Currently, *mira* is a project that is considered more or less complete.
+All main functionality, such as streaming, data manipulation, data request, submissions, links, etc. are fully implemented. *mira* can be extended to use any Reddit API endpoint.
+More details at the bottom of this page.

-Currently, `mira` is a project that just began its life.
-We still have many new Reddit endpoints to cover.
-We have the basic functionality implemented, like streaming comment replies, new submissions.
-Comment, post, edit, reply, and delete options for our instances.

 ## Demo